 Money for the move was furnished by McGraw-Hill, Inc. and by the Alfred P. Sloan Foundation.
 The gifts/grants came in 1974 and the telescope was moved quickly, as the purpose was support of SAS-3, which was due to be launched in 1975.
 The telescope and observatory became operational on May 4, 1975, just three days before the SAS-3 launch, and began to be used to observe the optical counterparts of X-ray objects (not confined to those discovered by SAS-3).

 An additional grant from Don & Lucile Nierling of Phoenix was used for the computer installation, which was added in 1977.
 The facility was called the "McGraw-Hill Observatory."
 The asteroid 4432 McGraw-Hill is named after the telescope, which was the site for the first physical observations of this minor planet.

 When the consortium decided to build a larger telescope, to which all would contribute equally, the time allocation was changed to 1/3 per institution, and the observatory name changed to the Michigan-Dartmouth-MIT Observatory operating the McGraw-Hill and Hiltner Telescopes.
 The observatory became just MDM when MIT left the consortium to join the Magellan Telescope project.
 Michigan relinquished half their 1/3 share.
-Ohio State and Columbia each joined MDM as 1/4 partners, forming the current operating consortium.
+Ohio State and Columbia each joined MDM as 1/4 partners.
+Since then, Ohio University has also joined, forming the current operating consortium.

 Table 3.1: 1.3-m McGraw-Hill Telescope Optical Specifications1